With trade deadline passed, Mariners rough up suddenly short-handed Rangers

 It was a bounceback outing for the rookie from his previous start where he lasted 2 2/3 innings, allowing three runs on five hits with a walk and five strikeouts against the A’s.
 After losing games in his first two starts, Seattle has now picked up wins in his last 11 starts.

+“I thought Logan had really good fastball again, maybe not as dominant as we’ve seen in the past,” Servais said.
+“Coming into this game, the focus was really — let’s get the breaking ball and offspeed pitches.
+He did a nice job with that.”

-Gilbert appeared on his way to a dominant outing.
+Gilbert appeared on his way to a dominant outing as he featured his offspeed pitches immediately, something he didn’t do in his previous outing.

 He struck out the side to start the game and only allowed one hit over the first three innings, adding two more strikeouts.